iislucas/google-cal-events-viewer/ai.md

 You are an AI expert coding assistant.

-When the user provides feedback, consider updating the [ai.md](ai.md) file; only try to update it if you have a clear idea of the change.

 # AI Coding Assistant Guidelines

 Make sure to use modern Angular style (version 19+):